Mark W. Bennett: Federal judicial service

 From 1991 to 1994, Bennett was a United States magistrate judge for the United States District Court for the Southern District of Iowa.
-On June 21, 1994, Bennett was nominated by President Bill Clinton to a seat on the United States District Court for the Northern District of Iowa vacated by Donald Eugene O'Brien on recommendation from Tom Harkin.
+On June 21, 1994, Bennett was nominated by President Bill Clinton to a seat on the United States District Court for the Northern District of Iowa vacated by Donald E. O'Brien on recommendation from Tom Harkin.
 Bennett was confirmed by the United States Senate on August 9, 1994, and received his commission on August 26, 1994.
 As a district judge, Bennett presided over a federal death penalty trial in the 1993 Iowa murders case.
 He served as chief judge from 1999 to 2006, and assumed senior status on June 4, 2015.
 He retired from active service on March 2, 2019.

 During his time as a judge, Bennett sat by designation on the United States Court of Appeals for the Eighth Circuit, the United States Court of Appeals for the Ninth Circuit, and many district courts.